DLMousey/Load-Balancing-Tinker/README.md

-# Microservices Tinker (mses-tinker)
+# Load Balancing Tinker (lb-tinker)

-Nothing particularly exciting going on in here, just fiddling around with Microservices using Docker + Node (TS).
+Nothing particularly exciting going on in here, just fiddling around with load balancing using HAProxy.
+This repo is pretty much identical to DLMousey/Microservices-Tinker.

 ## Setting up